ni/niveristand-communications-bus-template/Docs/Developer Guide.md

 #### Execution Unit

 The **Execution Unit** is the fundamental piece of the engine in the template.
 The entry points for this interface are called from well-defined locations in `RT Driver.vi` so the top-level engine code does not require modification by the template user.
-The user can focus on just writing the code required for their bus protocol by implementing the interface methods.
+The user can focus on just writing the code required for the bus protocol by implementing the interface methods.

 All bus- and hardware-specific code should be written as implementations of the **Execution Unit** interface.